• An aerial view of the town at sunset.

 Cody, Wyoming, is No. 1.
 At least according to the enthusiastic, traveling-loving readers of USA Today.
-Cody topped the Best Western Small Towns list in a recent USA Today 10Best Reader’s Choice poll
+Cody topped the Best Western Small Towns list in a recent USA Today 10Best Reader’s Choice poll.

 Surprised?
 You shouldn’t be, and town founder Col. William F “Buffalo Bill” Cody probably wouldn’t be either.
 The town’s Western pedigree begins — and continues — with authenticity.